nuxt-modules/i18n/docs/content/es/options-reference.md

 When using an object form, the properties can be:
 - `code` (**required**) - unique identifier of the locale
-- `iso` (required when using SEO features) - The ISO code used for SEO features.
+- `iso` (required when using SEO features and) - The ISO code used for SEO features and for matching browser locales when using [detectBrowserLanguage](#detectBrowserLanguage) functionality.
 Should be in one of those formats:
   * ISO 639-1 code (e.g. `'en'`)
   * ISO 639-1 and ISO 3166-1 alpha-2 codes, separated by hyphen (e.g. `'en-US'`)
 - `file` (required when using `lazy`) - the name of the file.
 Will be resolved relative to `langDir` path when loading locale messages lazily